How To Calibrate CNC Milling Machine

 Test all quadrants; expect 1-2 weeks for full 5-axis calibration.

 Example: A shop’s 3-axis mill passed ISO 2768 post-compensation, verified by CMM.
+Advanced calibration may use API’s XD-Laser, which measures 21 error parameters in one pass.

 For cutting-edge accuracy: